-Whether inside or outside make sure your pets bedding is raised off the floor and away from cold winds including the door ways of kennels.
+Whether inside or outside make sure your pets bedding is raised off the floor and away from cold winds including the doorways of kennels.
 Fill an outside kennel with warm dry blankets that are washed regularly.

 You'll probably notice your pet's appetite will increase during winter.
 This is especially true in outside pets that will use more energy to keep warm.
 Keep a close eye on your pet's weight ensuring they are nourished, but not overfed from too many winter snacks.

-You can also try placing a hot water bottle (with warm not hot water) into your pet's kennel.
+You can also try placing a hot water bottle (with warm, not hot water) or heat pack into your pet's bed.
 This will soon make a comfortable place to rest.
 A caution for pets who love to chew, only use warm water and if you have any doubts there are other options such as heating discs and pads.
 Ask us for more information.

-If your pet is struggling to get out of bed then it could be a sign of arthritis or an age related disease.
+If your pet is struggling to get out of bed then it could be a sign of arthritis or an age-related disease.
 Often these problems are provoked by cold weather and we recommend 6 monthly check-ups particularly if your pet is showing signs of ageing.
 Find out more about senior pet care including arthritis here.

 There's nothing like a walk in the park and some aerobic exercise to get rid of the winter blues.
 Rug up and head out for your pet's favourite activity.
 Not only will your dog love you for it, but you'll also be feeling fantastic in no time too.